 6) Find Work-At-Home Jobs that Don’t Require Experience

 There are many work-at-home jobs that don’t require experience.
 These don’t always pay great, but they can be a great resource for gaining experience needed to get a higher paying job.
 The types of jobs that often don’t require experience include:

 Typing/Transcription/Captioning (although speed and accuracy are usually required)

-Please note that while these jobs may not require any experience, you will need to have the skills to do the job.
+Please note that while these jobs may not require any experience, you will need to have the skills to do the job, and a quality resume.

 Leslie Truex is an ideaphoric writer, speaker, entrepreneur, social worker and mom trying to do it all from the comfort of her home.
 Since 1998, she's been helping others create careers they love by providing work-at-home information and resources through Work-At-Home Success.